Seneca-SRT111-Fall2026/SRT111-Lab2/index.md

    - Take a screenshot that clearly shows:
       - Your code in the editor.
       - The terminal output, including your username visible in the terminal.
-   - Insert the screenshots into a Word document under the heading.
-You will export this word document to PDF and submit it on Blackboard.
+   - Insert the screenshots into a Word document under the appropiate task heading heading.
+You will export this Word document to PDF and submit it on Blackboard.

 The tasks in this section focus on loop constructs, input validation, and loop control techniques in Python.